How to Write a Prospectus

 10. Include Relevant Disclaimers and Legalese

 Prospectus: A formal document used primarily in public offerings, such as IPOs, to provide potential investors with detailed information about the investment opportunity.
+It is required for public offerings and ensures compliance with regulatory standards.

 2. Explain the Use of Proceeds